puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### CLI, direct from device, configuration data read

 Flow for reading structured (YANG-model based) configuration data from a device over CLI.
-The data is always retrieved from device, no cache involved.
+The data is always retrieved from the device with no cache involved.

 1. The user sends an HTTP GET REST request to Uniconfig.
    * URL must conform to openconfig data models used for all CLI devices.